 - 3You can top it off with whipped cream or garnish it with chocolate shavings, marshmallows, or anything you like.

-Mocha Macchiatos (Overview, Variations + How To Make At Home)
+Mocha Macchiatos (Variations + How To Make At Home)

 Starbucks has introduced a new coffee drink variation that marries the flavor intensity of macchiato and the sweetness of mocha called mocha macchiato.
 While it isn’t an official menu item, mocha macchiato can be ordered by asking for a caramel macchiato with mocha drizzle instead of caramel.

 Mocha Macchiato is simply a macchiato drink that contains vanilla syrup, steamed milk and foam, espresso, and mocha drizzle.
 You can prepare it at home by simply making a latte macchiato with mocha or chocolate syrup on top.
 Starbucks and other coffee shops have introduced different mocha macchiato variations.
-Here are some of them, plus the steps on how you can make them at home:
+Here are some of the other drinks, plus the steps on how you can make them at home:

 Iced Coconut Milk Mocha Macchiato